Coping in a Crisis: Overcoming Anxiety

 And what tips can practitioners pass along to patients and people who experience anxiety, depression and other symptoms brought on by social and physical distancing?

-“We’re all in this together, and there are coping mechanisms that can work for everyone, even if there are nuances that make your situation a little different than another person’s situation,” said Joan King, RN, MSN, CS, a senior consultant in integrated health at the National Council for Behavioral Health.
+“We’re all in this together, and there are coping mechanisms that can work for everyone, even if there are nuances that make your situation a little different than another person’s situation,” said Joan King, RN, MSN, CS, a senior consultant in integrated health at the National Council for Mental Wellbeing.

 Guidance for People and Practitioners